Old King Cole (film)

-Old King Cole is a 1933 Disney cartoon in the Silly Symphonies series, based on several nursery rhymes and fairy tales, including Old King Cole.
+Old King Cole is a 1933 animated short film in the Silly Symphonies series produced by Walt Disney and distributed by United Artists.
+The film is based on several nursery rhymes and fairy tales, including "Old King Cole".
 It was directed by David Hand and released on July 29, 1933.

 It's a semi-remake of the 1931 Silly Symphony short Mother Goose Melodies, but in color, with more details and technically advanced animation.